 A broken bone on a baby can be frightening and painful for parents.
 No parent enjoys seeing his or her child in pain, especially a newborn baby, and cost can also be a consideration.
 If the fracture was to the mother's pelvis, she may not be able to walk unassisted for months, during which she may need help with the sometimes-overwhelming tasks of mothering a young baby.
 And if a fracture to either mother or child doesn’t heal correctly, the result could be permanent, lifelong disability, disfigurement or chronic pain.
 In addition to being physically and emotionally traumatic for the family, this can also be very expensive, especially if they don't have health insurance.

 If you believe your child suffered a birth injury fracture because of bad decisions by medical professionals, you have the right to hold them responsible for the results with a birth injury fracture lawsuit.
-The New York birth injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP can help.
+The New York birth injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
 We are an experienced law firm that specializes in birth injury and medical malpractice cases.

 We bring decades of experience in the complex legal and medical issues surrounding malpractice to our cases, along with a philosophy of aggressive representation.
 We're proud to be able to say we've won tens of millions for clients injured at a birth by negligent decisions by medical professionals.
 That money has helped our clients get the medical care they need, accommodate their disabilities, make ends meet or compensate them for a permanent, lifelong disability.